craig-m/rpi_cluster/readme.md

 * NTP Server
 * FTP Daemon (for BOOTP clients)
 * BusyBox httpd (running in chroot)
-* [Keepalived](https://github.com/acassen/keepalived) - a floating IP address, over x2 nodes, that will be present in *at least* one place at any given time.
+* [Keepalived](https://github.com/acassen/keepalived) - a floating IP address, over x2 nodes, that will be present in *at least* one place at any given time (no fencing).

 Redundancy: any 1 of the 2 nodes can fail.